Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Compositor-Main.md

 Furthermore, the Graphics Compositor includes functionality such as *"localized post-processing"*, where a Post-Processing Volume only affects certain GameObjects in the Scene.

-For a high level overview of the Compositor's functionality please refer to the [User Guide](Compositor-User-Guide) section.
+For a high level overview of the Graphics Compositor's functionality please refer to the [User Guide](Compositor-User-Guide) section.
 For a description on specific options in the user interface, please refer to the [User Options](Compositor-User-Options) section.

 ## Composition example